stephenkr/nuxt-feature-toggle/Readme.md

 }
 ```

-The option `queryString` is used to enabled query string support, so if the url contains a toggle query string, then the feature toggle will be forced to the set value.
+The option `queryString` is used to enable query string support, so if the url contains a toggle query string, then the feature toggles with the matching value will be forced to show.

+### Allowing access

 You can control the access of the query string using a function, this can be defined using the following approach.

-1. Create a new plugins file and import it into your nuxt.config.js file.
+1. Create a new plugin file and import it into your nuxt.config.js file.

 2. Add the following code to your new plugin